MahanVeisi8/RL_practices/Cartpole/Hyperparameters/README.md

 ### **Update Frequency Variations**

 Update frequency in a reinforcement learning setting determines how often the target network is updated with weights from the main network.
 Adjusting this frequency can impact the learning stability and convergence rate.
 We evaluated three different update frequencies—5, 50, and 100—to explore their effects on the dynamics and success of our DQN model in solving the Cart Pole problem.

-#### Experimental Setup
-The model was trained under identical conditions for 1000 episodes for each set update frequency, with each experiment conducted in separate directories to maintain the integrity of the results.

 #### Visual Analysis and Performance Impact
 The update frequency in reinforcement learning models impacts how often the target network updates with weights from the evaluation network.
 We tested three different update frequencies—5, 50, and 100—to determine their effects on training stability and performance in the Cart Pole problem.